cmdtyExchange Grain Summit 2020

-This exclusive and invite-only session will include Barchart's Chief Technology Office (Chris Harrison), Head of Commodities (Michael Browne) and Head of Strategy (Keith Petersen), and will feature an overview of the cmdty ecosystem, in-depth analysis of the flagship cmdtyView platform, a review of cmdty's proprietary data sets and grain data, as well as a review of cmdty's new whitepaper (How Grain Buyers and Sellers can Increase Profits with Basis Indexes from cmdty).
-There will also be time for Q&A and discussion with industry peers and Barchart staff.
+This exclusive and invite-only session will include Barchart's Chief Technology Office (Chris Harrison), Head of Commodities (Michael Browne) and Head of Strategy (Keith Petersen), and will feature an overview of the cmdty ecosystem, in-depth analysis of the flagship cmdtyView platform, a review of cmdty's proprietary data sets and grain data.

 Claudia Roessler is Director Agriculture in Microsoft Azure Global Engineering.
 She is responsible for developing strategic partnerships for Digital Innovation and Ag Tech in the agriculture ecosystem.
 Help the Agriculture ecosystem to achieve growth momentum enabled by AI/Cognitive computing, IOT, data & advanced analytics, social engagement and new customer experiences.
 Claudia joined the Advisory Board for Women in Food and Agriculture.
 Claudia Roessler joined Microsoft in 1992 in Germany.
 She held several international roles with focus on Business Development, Sales & Marketing, Partner strategy and Industry.

 Deputy Director of the Transportation Services Division of the U.S. Department of Agriculture